pyinat/pyinaturalist/docs/general_usage.rst

         params={'q': 'warbler', 'locale': 1},
         headers={'Accept': 'application/json', 'User-Agent': 'Pyinaturalist/0.9.1'}

-Or, if you are running your application in a command-line environment, you can set this as an environment variable instead (case-insensitive):
+You can also set this as an environment variable (case-insensitive):

 .. code-block:: bash